 Theory Made Simple, which will be distributed in class

-The reflection essay, participation points, and the quizzes are available by clicking this link.
+The instructions for writing the reflection essay, the explanation of participation points, and the due dates and assigned chapters for quizzes are available by clicking this link.

-The due dates for each memo, the grading rubric, and other material can be found by clicking this link.
+The memo assignment including due dates and the grading rubric can be found by clicking this link.

 Description & Objective